CTOverton/React-Global-Theme/docs/Theme Documentation/Theme Development.md

 ```

 #### Deep merge
 Override themes and apply custom values to not only merge objects at the shallow first set of children, but also across two object trees.
 Merge them at every level.

 #### Colors
-Though not currently implemented, there is plan to the project structure as to how elementes are provided in the default theme.
-The goal is to use the main color provided for colors to generate a relavant light and dark version.
+Though not currently implemented, there is a plan to the project structure as to how elements are provided in the default theme.
+The goal is to use the main color provided for colors to generate a relevant light and dark version.
 This way creating a dark or light mode app is very simple.